24 min read

 A value ladder is a combination of multiple Sales Funnels with different products that ascend in pricing and value.
 The value ladder is a systematic sequence of steps that prospects may ascend in order to acquire additional products.
 It is a structured outline of a company's products, offerings, and services, increasing in value and cost as they ascend the ladder.

 A sequence of products and services can range in price from cheap to expensive.
-The low-priced (or free) products are intended to generate leads and build trust, whereas the high-priced ones will provide more value in exchange for a higher pricing
+The low-priced (or free) products are intended to generate leads and build trust, whereas the high-priced ones will provide more value in exchange for higher pricing.

 Every value ladder is unique depending upon the seller's needs and company structure.
 However, typical value ladders have a relatively similar structure, consisting of a bait, front-end, middle, and back-end.